LevinGar/MyCS50/README.md

 #### Files and Directories
 - `CodigoTrapoRojo` - Main application directory
+- - `asgi.py` - It exposes the ASGI callable as a module-level variable
+- - `settings.py` - Django settings for CodigoTrapoRojo project.
+- -`urls.py` - CodigoTrapoRojo URL Configuration, list routes URLs to views.
+- - `wsig.py` - It exposes the WSGI callable as a module-level variable named CodigoTrapoRojo.
+- -`wsig.py` - It exposes the WSGI callable as a module-level variable named CodigoTrapoRojo.
+- `network`

 #### Justification
 Código Trapo Rojo ( Red Cloth Code in Spanish ) is a concept of a tool that is planned to be used by organizations or individuals in Mexico that are willing to help others in vulnerable situations due to the COVID-19 crisis.
 The way this virus affects people varies drastically depending on the country.
 In the case of Mexico, a big number of elder people are in extreme poverty for the first time due to the economical crisis and the risk of being exposed to the virus.
 They need to receive help as soon as possible.